open-telemetry/opentelemetry-collector-contrib/receiver/jmxreceiver/README.md

 SLF4J log level for the JMX metrics gatherer.
 Must be one of: `"trace"`, `"debug"`, `"info"`, `"warn"`, `"error"`, `"off"`.
 If not provided, will attempt to match to the current log level of the collector.

 Corresponds to the `org.slf4j.simpleLogger.defaultLogLevel` property.

+### temp_dir (default: operating system temporary directory)

+The location of the directory where the receiver will store configuration used by the Java process.
+The configuration is typically stored as a properties file, as a temporary file that is deleted on exit of the collector.

 [alpha]: https://github.com/open-telemetry/opentelemetry-collector#alpha
 [contrib]: https://github.com/open-telemetry/opentelemetry-collector-releases/tree/main/distributions/otelcol-contrib